rust-gamedev/rust-gamedev.github.io/content/news/050/index.md

 The latest release, [0.13][lightyear_release], brings two big new features:
 - **Steam support**: you can now use the Steamworks SDK as your transport layer, which lets you use the Valve network!
-Note that lightyear supports running multiple transports in parallel, so it's possible to have cross-play between steam and non-steam users.
+Note that lightyear supports running multiple transports in parallel, so it's possible to have cross-play between Steam and non-Steam users.
 - **Listen-server mode**: it is now possible to run a server and a client in the same process/bevy app.
 This can be useful to avoid the costs of a dedicated server, or to have a similar codebase between singleplayer and multiplayer.